 However, it is mainly relevant for people in the online advertising industry.
 Ginny Marvin wrote an article on Search Engine Land discussing some of the ways this new policy can affect advertisers.

-For advertisers who don’t make use of these tactics, it’s still important to to consider how this update can affect your ads.
-As Marvin mentions even though “on the face, the policy appears straightforward, but there will likely be scenarios in which advertisers’ ads are unexpectedly disapproved.”
+For advertisers who don’t make use of these tactics, it’s still important to consider how this update can affect your ads.
+Marvin mentions that even though, “on the face, the policy appears straightforward… there will likely be scenarios in which advertisers’ ads are unexpectedly disapproved.”

-Even though this update was surprising for some, as Google quietly updated the policy without making any formal announcement, it was perceived as a step in the right direction for many.
+Even though this update was surprising for some, as Google quietly updated the policy, it was perceived as a step in the right direction for many.
 As the world of online advertising continues to change, remember the importance of trying out new tactics and always testing!